emmby/statesmith-simplified/docs/about.md

 meet the users where they are. support popular package managers via github actions

-#### low-maintenance dark mode support
+## TODO

-mermaid diagrams automatically adjust to darkmode
+* low maintenance dark mode support - how do plantuml diagrams look in dark mode?

-#### TODO: INGEST MERMAID
+* package manager support
-once ss can read mermaid, the developer workflow for people who want to embed their workflows in their readmes
+* google analytics support to track broken pages